PlaceholderHuman/ASTRA/README.md

 The OUTPUT section (page 57) lists parameters that will control what kind of output files will be generated.
 Sometimes in the defintion it will say "according to tables 3 and 4..." these tables (page 30-32) show what the files will contain.
 For example, having parameter LandFS = TRUE will generate a file named project.LandF.run number that contains the particles that were lost and or found in the simulation.
 The data in this file will have z, number of active particles, charge, number of lost particles, deposited energy, and total energy exchange.
 Along with this, the time-based tracking will generate a file for every step (Step_max/Step_width).
 In this example file, there will be 200 files (1000/5) along with a log, reference, lost and found, emittance in 3 dimensions, and a cavity scan generated for every run.

+### Alpha Magnet
+The alpha magnet is a bending magnet that filters out particles with low/high energy above a certain cutoff.
+Since ASTRA does not have an alpha magnet namelist, a series of dipoles will be used to simulate an alpha magnet.
+Here are some [notes](https://docs.google.com/document/d/1pKsXQAKB06jLlrmyTY50P4nL7XAqHx2SgLA-vxI9VvE/edit?usp=sharing) on it.